 Increasing Access to Data on Health and Social Determinants of Health

 Cleveland, like other cities across the country, experiences extreme health disparities, with people in some zip codes living 20 years longer than people in other areas.
 Health care only determines a small fraction of differences in life expectancy and in overall health.
 Rather, environmental, social and behavioral factors determine the majority of differences in health outcomes.
 To shed light on these crucial dynamics, the Urban Health Initiative, on behalf of many community partners, created Health Data Matters as a one-stop shop for finding hyperlocal data on health and the social determinants of health.
-At healthdatamatters.org, you can find datasets, links to data resources, and a thought-provoking blog.
-At hdm.livestories.com/, you can find easy to use data visualization tools and "Live Stories" with powerful interactive ways of looking at the data.
+At healthdatamatters.org, you can find datasets, a thought-provoking blog, interactive data visualization tools and curated data stories.
 Health Data Matters is operated in partnership with Dr. Scott Frank, the Master's in Public Health Program, the Cuyahoga County Board of Health, and many other local partners.

 In partnership with Dr. Scott Frank, the UHI Director developed a product to train health care providers about the Social Determinants of health by using virtual reality immersion into a segregated urban neighborhood.
 Find out more at: https://equityvrtraining.org/.
 The Urban Health Initiative also undertakes numerous efforts to bring innovation to community health and wellness, public health and population health; we also bring public health perspectives to innovation that is centered in and around health care.
 The UHI Director established and led the public health track of the annual Cleveland Medical Hackathon, nurturing winning teams each year To stay up to date on these activities, join the free Cleveland Public Health Innovation Meetup Group.

 Addressing Digital Skills and Connectivity as a Social Determinant of Health